Why PE Pipes are more environmentally friendly than PVC pipes

 HDPE pipe manufacturing began in Australia in the 1950s, but developers didn’t initially create it as a more environmentally friendly alternative to PVC.
 However, this sustainable, low-cost, and leak-proof alternative to other piping has given HDPE pipes a reputation for sustainability over time.

-In this article, you’ll discover why HDPE pipe is more environmentally friendly than PVC.
+In this article, you’ll discover why PE(HDPE) pipes are more environmentally friendly than PVC.
 You’ll also see how Advanced Piping Systems’ poly pipe was used in Australia’s first 6-Star Green Star Rated Office Building.
 Finally, you’ll find out which industries are driving the demand for this eco-friendly pipe option.

 Why PE pipes are more environmentally friendly than PVC